MeshCore encryption details

 Security layers in MeshCore

-Each device has a unique device key for administrative functions.
+Each device has a unique device key for admin functions.
 This prevents random people from reconfiguring your node, even on a public channel.

 PSK key management